dynamicguy/dynamicguy/site/content/_index.md

     text: >-
       Teach/Learn anything, anytime, anywhere!
 Free or paid.
 OMock has all Bangladeshi payment gateways integrated.
+  - image: /img/photomatic-5.png
+    text: >
+      PhotoMatic is an image search engine which let you index and search on your own images offline.
+This app has no third party dependencies except you have to install a standard Java runtime.
+We do support JPEG and PNG images at this time.
+It's priced as $199
 values:
   heading: Our values
   text: >-